 Installing a lightning protection system

-Most home insurance companies will offer discounts after you have one of these systems installed.
+Many of the best home insurance companies will offer discounts after you have one of these systems installed.

 Tips for filing a lightning strike claim

-- Keep detailed records of all big-ticket purchases such as TVs, laptops and other expensive electronics.
+- Keep detailed records of all big-ticket purchases, such as TVs, laptops and other expensive electronics.
 The insurance company will want to see proof of ownership.

 - Report a lightning strike to your agent as soon as possible.